 Embed information literacy in your course

 The library offers a wide variety of customized information literacy sessions geared towards teaching students how to locate, evaluate, use and produce information effectively.
+In Winter 2020 and Spring 2021, to ensure that our practices remain COVID-secure, most of our information literacy training will continue to be delivered online.

 The library offers interactive tutorials which can be accessed through the library website or can be embedded in a virtual research environment.